Documentation forAccess Rights Manager

 1. Select Source Device.

-2. Click the button with the three dots to select backup devices.
+2. Click the ellipsis button to select the backup devices.

-4. Select the file and set the path to the copied backup file (.bak).
+4. Select the file and then set the path to the copied backup file (.bak).

 5. Click OK.